Sample Opening Statements

 So her pain that was unbearable now rises to a new level.
 And the fluids they are pumping into her now go directly to her tissue, her whole body swells, to the point where her nose splits apart.
 She is biting so tightly on the breathing tube the nurse has to tell her to stop or she will lose her oxygen supply.
 At some point, she is becoming unrecognizable to her family because of the swelling.
 She realizes she is going to die and refuses to see her daughter, not wanting Deanna’s last memory to be of her mother this way.
 By Thursday, her once healthy organs began shutting down one by one.
 Her last words are, not surprisingly, “It hurts.”
 And, mercifully, she dies.

-VII.
-Conclusion (this one I never both to plan because I think the conclusion comes straight from the heart - so I don't even plan to plan) except that I read David Ball on Damages (now "Damages 3") before every trial and I tell them how much money we are seeking.
+This one I never both to plan because I think the conclusion comes straight from the heart - so I don't even plan to plan.
+But I read David Ball on Damages (now "Damages 3") before every trial and I tell them how much money we are seeking.